The author is a guitarist and bassist with over 35 years of experience as a musician.

 Most professional and semi-pro guitar players are somewhere in the middle.
 They play what they like, and what sounds good to them.
 They are just as likely to bring their MIM Standard Strat to a gig as they are an MIA Strat.
 They have been around the block, and they know not to believe the hype when it comes to guitars and amps.
 They trust their own opinion, and they play what they want.

 You know what else?
 Most of them still sound amazing.
-Guitars like the Fender Standard Strat are made to Fender's specs.
+Guitars like the Fender Player Series Strat are made to Fender's specs.
 Even though it doesn't come with a huge price tag, it is certainly good enough for professional and semi-pro musicians.

 Choosing the Right Guitar for You

 The question this article set out to answer is: Are expensive guitars worth it?
 It’s clear the answer is different for each guitar player.
 While high-end guitars are better-quality than less expensive guitars, there are still far too many excellent budget guitars out there to justify dumping a ton of cash on an expensive instrument just because you feel like you have to.

 The most important thing I hope you take away from this article is this: If you choose to spend your money on expensive gear, do so because you can afford it and because you enjoy it.